Robbed! Kendall Jenner Had $200,000 Worth Of Jewelry Stolen

 In August 2016, Kendall Jenner was granted a permanent restraining order after a stalker managed to make it all the way to her driveway.
 Shavaughn McKenzie was accused of following Kendall around and even came to the point that she had repeatedly knocked on her car window for unknown reasons.
 At that time, Kendall Jenner said in a court appearance, “I’ve never been so scared in my life.”

 Last October, half-sister Kim Kardashian was also robbed of about $10 million worth of jewelry while staying in her apartment in the French capital during Paris fashion week.
-Currently, there are ten suspects in custody over the crime.
+Currently, there are 10 suspects in custody over the crime.

 The Kardashian sisters DASH store was vandalized

-The whole family is experiencing a terrible week following the 13th season premiere of their famed show Keeping Up With The Kardashians on Monday.
+The whole family is experiencing a terrible week following the 13th season premiere of their famed show Keeping Up With the Kardashians on Monday.
 The vandalism comes after Kendall Jenner had $200,000 worth of jewelry stolen.
 The front door and windows of their Los Angeles DASH store was covered in red spray paint but was easily removed by cleaners who responded immediately after it was discovered.

 [Featured Image by Dimitrios Kambouris/Getty Images]